yorikya/note-speeker/README.md

 1. Build basic shell application in Python which compiles to APK package [flow readme instruction]
 2. In the shell application build chat application with user text input and show history conversation with AI agent. [consider to use web framework to simplefy things, maybe some other framework]
 3. Add to the chat microphone option that when a user press it start recording voice till silence for 4 seconds.
 Threshold for the maximum length of for recording is 5 minutes [it's intend shouldn't be long, because a user should concise about he is instructions]
-4. In the first stage application will support hebrew language only, but in the future we would add an English support.
+4. In the first stage application will support hebrew language or english
 5. The record from user would be process via LLM in order to handle users notes
 6. User will have predefined command such as im additional to the natural language capabilities:
   * Create note